EthanThatOneKid/generic-storage/README.md

 # <https://etok.codes/generic-storage>

-Generic storage interface for declarative resources.
+Generic storage interface `Storer` for declarative resources.

 ## Purpose

+Generic storage is a public key-value storage HTTP server.

-Generic storage is for use in experimental projects that are **in development**.
-This repository provides a minimal way (requiring few steps) of persisting arbitrary data online.
+Generic storage is intended for projects that are **in development**.
+This repository provides a minimal way (requiring few steps) of persisting arbitrary, unknown data online.

+## Usage

+### API usage

+_TODO(@EthanThatOneKid): Describe intended API usage by providing an example_.

+### Deno Deploy

+_TODO(@EthanThatOneKid): Document the process of spinning up a simple, generic storage system on [Deno Deploy](https://deno.com/deploy/docs/deployments)._

 ## Development